| AFFORDABLE CAD/CAM SERIESGantry Mills…

 aluminum!
 To get a perspective on the size of blank needed, a college

 basketball court is 90 feet long and 50 feet wide.
+To compound the difficulty, spars and skins

 are also highly sculptured 3-D surfaces requiring precision tolerances.